openintegrationhub/openintegrationhub.github.io/docs/4 - ForDevelopers/ActionsAndTriggers.md

 ## Triggers

-As mentioned above, Triggers are generally responsible for fetching and/or receiving data from external sources and introducing it into an integration flow.
+Triggers are generally responsible for fetching and/or receiving data from external sources and introducing it into an integration flow.
 There are two general types of triggers, distinguished by when and how they are triggered:

 ### Polling Triggers